 Leasing cell tower space for antennas is an expensive proposition.
 Pricing depends on various factors, including, of course, site location.
 Equally important is how large and how much weight and wind torque your antennas add to the tower structure.

 To reduce these ongoing expenses, some operators may consider introducing fiber.
-But the extensive infrastructure investment, long implementation period and the inability to provide remote connectivity quickly and cost effectively make it impractical.
+But the extensive infrastructure investment, long implementation period, and the inability to provide remote connectivity quickly and cost-effectively make it impractical.

 So how can you save substantially on tower leasing fees?
 You can half the size of your antennas and still squeeze every last bit of capacity by leveraging one or more of the following technologies:

-4X4 line-of-sight multiple input, multiple output (LOS MIMO) technology creates an artificial multipath, transmitting four different signals over the same frequency channel.
+4X4 line-of-sight multiple input, multiple output (LOS MIMO) technology creates artificial multipath, transmitting four different signals over the same frequency channel.
 This allows you to split your traffic between these multiple carriers and use lower modulation hence achieving additional system gain.

 You can apply these multi-capacity boosting techniques to reduce your tower loads by utilizing Ceragon's multicore IP-20 platform.
-The Ceragon multicore technology is developed in-house via vertically integrated, dedicated chipsets that enable operators to achieve value by accomodating ever-increasing bandwidth requirements, enhancing operational efficiencies, and saving CAPEX by cutting high tower real estate costs.
+The Ceragon multicore technology is developed in-house via vertically integrated, dedicated chipsets that enable operators to achieve value by accommodating ever-increasing bandwidth requirements, enhancing operational efficiencies, and saving CAPEX by cutting high tower real estate costs.